Zhu-1998/cellcycle/README.md

 ![image](https://github.com/Zhu-1998/cellcycle/blob/main/Workflow.jpg)
 ## 1. Downloading and processing the cell cycle scRNA-seq data
-The scRNA-seq raw data of U2OS-FUCCI cell cycle from the paper by Mahdessian et al, which are available at GEO with accession GSE146773.
+The scRNA-seq raw data of U2OS-FUCCI cell cycle from the paper by Mahdessian et al (https://doi.org/10.1038/s41586-021-03232-9), which are available at GEO with accession GSE146773.
 Then, we could follow the snakemake pipeline at https://github.com/CellProfiling/FucciSingleCellSeqPipeline to perform scRNA-Seq data preparation and general analysis including filter, dimensionality reduction and clustering analysis.

-The scEU-seq data of RPE1-FUCCI cell cycle can be extracted using dynamo’s CLI: dyn.sample_data.scEU_seq_rpe1() or from the paper by Battich et al, which are available at GEO with accession number GSE128365.
+The scEU-seq data of RPE1-FUCCI cell cycle can be extracted using dynamo’s CLI: dyn.sample_data.scEU_seq_rpe1() or from the paper by Battich et al (https://doi.org/10.1126/science.aax3072), which are available at GEO with accession number GSE128365.

 ## 2. Estimating RNA velocity from scRNA-seq data
 For the scRNA-seq for ~1k U2OS-FUCCI data, we can estimate the RNA velocity by scvelo or dynamo.